Construction Superintendent Responsibilities

 Handling Human Resource Matters

 A construction superintendent interviews and selects workers for the job site.
-He or she is almost always responsible for communicating rules that involve on-site safety procedures to new hires.
+He or she is almost always responsible for communicating rules that involve on-site safety procedures to new hires as well as enforcing those rules.
+Superintendents also routinely serve as timekeepers and approve workers’ time cards.
+They are typically responsible for preparing the work schedule and approving time-off requests.

-Construction superintendents are also often called upon to answer employees’ questions about benefits and pay.
-If a worker is covered through a trade union, the superintendent typically functions as the point of contact for their union’s representative.
-Superintendents are also responsible for familiarizing themselves with all labor contracts to ensure that there are no violations of their terms.
+Construction superintendents are often called upon to answer employees’ questions about benefits and pay.
+If a worker is covered through a trade union, the superintendent typically functions as the point of contact for the union’s representative.
+Superintendents are also responsible for familiarizing themselves with all labor contracts to ensure that there are no violations of the contract terms.

 Supervising Construction Activities